tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Small proposals - proposals of limited scope.
 * Large proposals - proposals of wide-ranging scope and science yield.
 Large proposals must deliver a clear benefit for the broader scientific community.
 * Key projects - large multi-year programs with a very broad scope.
-These were a new proposal category that were avalible in Cycle 3 only and have a maximum duration of 27 months.
+These were a new proposal category that were available in Cycle 3 only and have a maximum duration of 27 months.

 Note that Large programs and Key Projects have a five-page limit for the scientific/technical/management section, references are not included in the page limits.
 Other proposals have a four page limit.

-Within the small and large programs there are additional kinds of projetcs that can be put forward, these are described below.
+Within the small and large programs there are additional kinds of projects that can be put forward, these are described below.

 ### Ground-based observation focused projects
 Proposals that support the acquisition and analysis of scientific data from ground-based telescopes are solicited.
 Such ground-based measurements must directly support the analysis and/or interpretation of TESS scientific data.
 Ground-based focused proposals should be identified in ARK/RPS as such and will be reviewed in a panel separately from other proposals submitted to the TESS GI program.
 All size programs are encouraged, and proposers should identify their program as a Small or Large program.